 ‘MEET’ REAL CHICKENS

-While it might not be possible for you and your students to visit a farm sanctuary in person, you can still “meet” real chickens (and other animals) through the power of technology.
+Although it might not be possible for you and your students to visit a farm sanctuary in person, you can still “meet” real chickens (and other animals) thanks to technology.
 Virtual field trips can provide educational enrichment while being both engaging and empathy-building.
 Both Farm Sanctuary and Catskill Animal Sanctuary offer virtual tours on which students can be introduced to chickens who were rescued from abusive situations and now get to live in peace.
 Pasado’s Safe Haven and Indraloka Animal Sanctuary both have educational programs geared toward many different age groups.
-Each animal has a unique story, and it’s not uncommon for chickens at sanctuaries to have been rescued after being used in classroom chick-hatching projects.
+Each animal has a unique story, and it’s not uncommon for chickens at sanctuaries to have been rescued after being used in classroom projects about the life cycle of a chicken.
 Remind your students that by speaking up and choosing not to participate in these projects, they can help spare chickens suffering and abuse.

 Check out our collection of online live-animal cams that allow students to observe animals in their natural habitats without disturbing them.